Skip to main content

 Any remaining eligible people who have not yet had both doses of the vaccine are encouraged to book their vaccinations without delay.

 Mpox is caused by a similar virus to smallpox.
 The smallpox (MVA) vaccine should give a good level of protection against mpox.
-A smallpox vaccination is being offered to people who are most at risk of infection right now to help protect them against mpox.
 Second doses are offered from around three months after the first dose to maximise protection.
-People should get vaccinated at the earliest opportunity and book by now later than the above dates.

 The vaccination programme is currently focussed on men who have sex with men who: